 You will need to purchase a blank cartridge.
 A USB cable is required to attach your blank cartridge to your computer's USB port.
 You may request a free cable from TBBL or if you prefer you can purchase one.

-The blank cartridges are the same size and shape as those used for the recorded books that you receive through the mail, so they can be inserted in the front of the player in the same way.
+The blank cartridges are the same size and shape as those used for the recorded books that you receive through the mail, so they can be inserted into the USB port in the inset front of the player in the same way.

 These vendors sell blank cartridges and compatible USB cables.